brutesque/boot-notify/README.md

 # BootNotify
-Small app to send Push Notification on machine boot
+Small app to send Push Notification on machine boot.
+Uses Prowl for iOS to send Push Notifications.

-The install script sets up a LaunchDaemon to send the Push Notification when the system has booted.
-The script will wait until internet connection is established.
+Use the install script to setup up a LaunchDaemon to send the Push Notification when the system has booted.

-BootNotify uses Prowl for iOS to send Push Notifications.

 ## Install